What are apprenticeships?

-Apprentices will be required to attend an initial induction at the College, following which the Assessor will meet with you and your apprentice to agree elective options.
-The assessor will then meet with you and your apprentice regularly to undertake assessment in the workplace.
+You will be assigned an assessor who will meet with you and your apprentice regularly to undertake assessment in the workplace.

-The national minimum wage for apprentices is £3.50 and applies to time spent working plus time spent training as part of the Apprenticeship.
+The national minimum wage for apprentices is £3.90 (from 01 April 2019) and applies to time spent working plus time spent training as part of the Apprenticeship.
 Employers are free to pay above this figure and generally most do in the West Berkshire area.

 Some of the points to consider when recruiting an apprentice:

 - Employers are not required to pay National Insurance Contributions for apprentices under the age of 25 on earnings below the higher tax rate of £827 a week (£43,000 a year).

 - If you are training a 16-18-year-old you will receive a payment of £1'000.

 - If you have a paybill of over £3m per year you can use your Apprenticeship Levy (which your company has been contributing into since April 2017) to pay for your apprentices training.

 - If you are a non-levy-paying employer you now only have to pay for 5% of your apprentices training with the government contributing 95% of the training costs.

 - Apprentices can be employed on a permanent or fixed-term contract basis.
 The contract should allow the apprentice sufficient time to complete their qualification.